rlefkowitz/CLPT/README.md

 - Progressive rendering
 - Depth of Field (with pentagonal bokeh) based on the thin-lens model
 - Image-Based Lighting using an HDR environment map
-- Volumetric Path Tracing with Homogeneous Media using Full Scattering
+- Volumetric Path Tracing with homogeneous media using full scattering
 - Custom, readable scene (`.clpt`) and configuration (`.clptcfg`) file formats

 ### Supported primitives